Table of Contents

 - Built-in API endpoints - Everything MetricFire offers is built to be automated with their APIs.

 - Automatic backups for user data every hour.

-- First line defence provided by quality engineers and developers coupled with 24/7 on call support.
+- The first-line defense is provided by quality engineers and developers coupled with 24/7 on-call support.

 - 7+ years of experience in Graphite monitoring, which guarantees a matured platform with stability.

 - The free version allows up to 5 servers to be monitored for an unlimited time, however, the free version doesn't include data retention.
 The number of visits is capped at 100k.